Dieu De Pagoda: One of the Oldest Buddhist Temple in Hue

 Dieu De Pagoda is located on the bank of Ho Thanh River (Gia Hoi River, or Dong Ba River), at 100B Bach Dang Street, near Gia Hoi Bridge.
 Dieu De Pagoda has an important position in the history of Buddhism in Hue.

-However, the pagoda also underwent many historical upheavals so it is no longer like the old days.
+The work has undergone many restorations, the scale later is not equal to the original, but still retains the old architectural style.
 In 1885, when King Ham Nghi was defeated the French and fled the capital to Quang Tri Province, the palace was occupied by the French.
 The Nam Trieu government had to reside and work here.
 Houses were requisitioned for a variety of purposes: Tri Tue Tinh Xa was the office of Thua Thien Hue Gorvernment, Tuong Tu That became a treasury and a coin-making department, one of the monasteries turned into a jail and another became an important station.

 In 1887, most of the temple's buildings were demolished and they were only restored in the 20th century.
 In the 1960s, Dieu De Pagoda was the starting place of the procession of the Buddha Statue, with floats and tens of thousands of Buddhists from Hue City coming to Tu Dam Pagoda on the occasion of Buddha's Birthday every year.